EmmanuelRoux/ngx-matomo-client/docs/manual-installation.md

 [← return to documentation](../README.md)

-Be sure to first follow instruction installation to add `@ngx-matomo/tracker` dependency.
+Be sure to first follow instruction installation to add `ngx-matomo-client` dependency.

 NgxMatomo includes Matomo's tracking script for you.
 **You don't need to copy/paste the tracking code into your application.**